 - Erkut Sönmez, associate professor of supply chain management and analytics, appeared in a Jan.
 20 KMTV story talking about how recent package thefts during transportation is becoming more common during the current supply chain crisis and how the problem impacts consumers.
 Watch the TV segment or read the transcript.

-- Eric Thompson, K.H.
-Nelson College Professor, professor of economics and director of the Bureau of Business Research, was cited in a Jan.
+- Eric Thompson, department chair, K.H.
+Nelson College Professor of Economics and director of Bureau of Business Research, was cited in a Jan.
 21 Flatwater Free Press article on Nebraska prison employees’ overtime pay during the past fiscal year.
 That 100 of those employees made more than half their base salary in overtime last year is a testament to the need for qualified workers, he said.
 Read the story.